ychleo102615/obsidian-main/1. Literature Note 文獻筆記/Tech/AI/Prmopt/Lovable.md

 **Task:** Create a secure login page in React using Supabase (email/password auth).
 **Guidelines:** The UI should be minimalistic, and follow Tailwind CSS conventions.
 Provide clear code comments for each step.
 **Constraints:** Only modify the `LoginPage` component; do not change other pages.
 Ensure the final output is a working page in the Lovable editor.

+### 問題回顧
+Summarize the errors we encountered setting up JWT authentication and explain how we resolved them.
+Then, draft a prompt I could use in the future to avoid those mistakes when setting up auth.